All API HubAll API Hub

 • Current Site Priority (currentSitePriority)

-• Description: When you open the plugin on a specific relay station page, accounts corresponding to that site will be prioritized.
+• Description: When you open the extension on a specific hub page, accounts corresponding to that site will be prioritized.

 • Convenient for viewing corresponding account information while browsing the site.